libremfg/rhize-docs/content/how-to/work-calendars/_index.md

     identifier: howto-work-calendars
 ---

-Work calendars represent planned downtime in your operation.
+Work calendars represent planned periods of time in your operation, including shifts, planned shutdowns, or recurring stops for maintenance.
 The Rhize API represents calendars through the `workCalendar` entity, which has close associations with the {{< abbr "equipment" >}} and {{< abbr "hierarchy scope" >}} models.